STAT545-UBC/STAT545-UBC-original-website/packages02_activity.md

 This creates a folder *gameday* on my Desktop, and populates it with a couple of files.
 Navigate to this folder and open `gameday.Rproj` with *RStudio*.

-Before we talk about the files and folders that were created, let's add *Git Version Control*: *Tools -> Version Control -> Project Setup*.
-Then choose *Version control system: Git* and *initialize a new git repository for this project* (this will require restarting RStudio).
+Before we talk about the files and folders that were created, let's put this under version control: *Tools > Version Control > Project Setup*.
+Then choose *Version control system: Git* and *initialize a new git repository for this project*.
+Then restart RStudio in this Project.

-Now, let's talk about the galore of files and folders in our folder *gameday*.
+Now, let's talk about the contents of our *gameday* directory.

 ### Files that make a packages

+@jennybc: the header of this section contains a typo but I'm not sure of your intent

-* Helper files that we don't have to worry about:
+* Helper files that we don't have to worry about now:
     + `.gitignore` The usual ignore file for Git.
 We don't have to change it.
     + `.Rbuildignore` An ignore file for the R package building process.
 We can talk about this later.
     + `.Rhistory` The usual history file of your R session.
 We don't have to change it.